-Dental implants are artificial roots, placed under the gum, that are designed to either replace a missing tooth (teeth) or to secure a partial or denture.
+Dental implants are artificial roots placed under the gum, designed to either replace a missing tooth or secure a partial or denture.

 Dental implants can benefit individuals in several ways:

 - They replace a single tooth or teeth without affecting the neighboring teeth

 - They replace multiple teeth to avoid the need for a removable partial or denture as well

 - They provide support for an existing partial or denture, making them more secure and comfortable.

 When replacing a single tooth, dental implants are often the most natural tooth replacement option, both in function and ability to clean.

 They have the advantage over a traditional tooth replacement option, a bridge, in which they require no modification or destruction to the neighboring teeth.
 This helps to limit the potential for future cavities and nerve damage to these other teeth.